mx-alex/mx/README.md

   -  you can create new complex projects, or use MX as an auxiliary tool
   -  your working Microsoft Office applications receive powerful support : the MUMPS data server and M-language
   -  your working Mumps projects (Cache, IRIS, MSM, MiniM) receive an additional interface via Excel
+  -  there is no problem exporting documents to Excel - you are already in Excel !

 In MX each cell is a mini-terminal, therefore MX is convenient tool for teaching MUMPS

-In addition we plan to use browser to simulate Excel.
+In future we plan to use browser to simulate Excel.